- What is Wellesley's vision for Women World Partners?

 During the June 2013 program, Madeleine Albright taught a master class for the 40 students; she will also lead a faculty forum on the importance of the liberal arts disciplines in a global world.
 Ming Yuan, director of the Institute of International Relations at Peking University, and Secretary Albright co-presented a dialogue on U.S.-China relations.

-As the premiere educational institution for women in the United States, Wellesley is known for developing some of the world’s most influential women leaders—from Bin Xin to Hillary Clinton.
-With the launch of Women World Partners, Wellesley commited to building the global leadership capability of future women leaders.
+- As the premiere educational institution for women in the United States, Wellesley is known for developing some of the world’s most influential women leaders—from Bin Xin to Hillary Clinton.
+With the launch of Women World Partners, Wellesley committed to building the global leadership capability of future women leaders.

 First, we are sharing the signature educational model of Wellesley’s Albright Institute for Global Affairs with others.
 The innovative pedagogy—based on a collaborative, multidisciplinary approach to problem solving—has the liberal arts at its core, because there is no stronger foundation for leadership than a liberal arts education.